Skip to content

 Extra Actions

 Use extra_actions for additional per-row actions in the list table.
 These render in the row action area next to the built-in View, Edit, and Delete actions.
+The Base Configuration API uses dictionaries for these entries.

 For row actions, extra_actions_mode controls whether the extra actions stay visible as buttons or move into an overflow menu: